PlaidCloud/website/content/en/docs/tasks/administer-cluster/configure-upgrade-etcd.md

 instead.

 If the majority of etcd members have permanently failed, the etcd cluster is considered failed.
-In this scenario, Kubernetes cannot make any changes to its current state.
+In this scenario, PlaidCloud cannot make any changes to its current state.
 Although the scheduled pods might continue to run, no new pods can be scheduled.
-In such cases, recover the etcd cluster and potentially reconfigure Kubernetes API servers to fix the issue.
+In such cases, recover the etcd cluster and potentially reconfigure PlaidCloud API servers to fix the issue.

 {{< note >}}
 If any API servers are running in your cluster, you should not attempt to